On this page

 Scheme for discontinuation

-- The location of your business.
+- the location of your business.

-- The types and amounts of livestock you own.
+- the types and amounts of livestock you own.

-- The type of stables.
+- the type of livestock housing.

-- The presence of a manure basin.
+- the presence of a manure basin.